dongguanting/DPA-RAG/README.md

 {
-"instruction": "what does jamaican people speak?", "back_instruction": ["What language do Jamaican people speak?", "Given their diverse cultural background and official language policies, "what language do Jamaican people predominantly speak in everyday life as well as in formal settings?", "What do Jamaicans speak?"]
+"instruction": "what does jamaican people speak?", "back_instruction": ["What language do Jamaican people speak?", "Given their diverse cultural background and official language policies", "what language do Jamaican people predominantly speak in everyday life as well as in formal settings?", "What do Jamaicans speak?"]
 }